DoSomething/code-style/scss/README.md

 ## Tools

 We use [Sass](http://sass-lang.com) as our preprocessor of choice, because it allows us to build maintainable code quickly.
-We use the the latest version of [LibSass](http://libsass.org), a blazing-fast C implementation of the Sass compiler, on most projects.
+On most projects, we use the the latest version of [LibSass](http://libsass.org), a blazing-fast C implementation of the Sass compiler.

 [Susy](http://susy.oddbird.net) is a powerful toolkit that helps us build our interfaces on a fluid grid.
 This helps ensure consistent measurements and provides rules for layouts to comfortably expand and contract in a multi-device world.
 Our standard grid is split up into sixteen columns, with a 24 pixel static gutter between columns.